A new book asks whether welfare activities and inter-party violence in Kerala are linked

 Such acts of care and connection are a product of the Hindu right’s attempts to produce a vast machine of committed members whose everyday well-being, as well as their sense of self and identity, are linked to its organisational network and ideology.
 Members of these communities have done the work of canvassing greater popular and electoral support for the Hindu right.
 They have also aggressively restrained and repressed the opposition in a competitive democratic environment while attending to those who have suffered violence.
 Therefore, acts of care, I suggest, do not simply accompany the Hindu right’s violence but are integral to the communities that perpetuate and enact this violence.

-Excerpted with permission from Violence of Democracy: Interparty Conflict in South India, Ruchi Chaturvedi, Duke University Press.
+Excerpted with permission from Violence of Democracy: Interparty Conflict in South India, Ruchi Chaturvedi, Orient Black Swan.